Doan-HoangAnh/DoanHoangAnh-managementplan/documents/project-management-report.md

 The assistant identifies tasks without deadlines and tasks that may be delayed.
 This helps the project manager take action before problems become serious.

-6. **Task categorization**

-Tasks use categories such as data, testing, interface, infrastructure, and operations.
-This makes the board easier to filter and understand.

 ### 8.2 Disadvantages